-My husband and I spent the weekend in Dunedin a few weeks ago, and again, I have found another little Florida beach town that I am just in love with.
-Dunedin is home to Honeymoon Island, with about 37,000 residents, the sister city to Stirling, Scotland, and has a most fascinating downtown.
-They have several festivals and special events, such as the OktoBEERfest, Taste of Dunedin, and Old Fashioned Christmas & Holiday Parade.
+My husband and I spent the weekend in Dunedin ((pronounced DONE-EE-DIN).
+Once again, I have found another little Florida beach town that I am in love with.
+Dunedin is home to Honeymoon Island, with about 37,000 residents, and the sister city to Stirling, Scotland.
+They have a fascinating downtown.
+Dunedin holds several festivals and special events, such as the OktoBEERfest, Taste of Dunedin, and Old Fashioned Christmas & Holiday Parade.

-Dunedin (pronounced DONE-EE-DIN) is the home to the Toronto Blue Jays spring baseball training, which is located at the Florida Auto Exchange Stadium.
-I happened upon a perfect weekend as they were hosting the 51st Annual Art Harvest, sponored by the Junior League of Clearwater-Dunedin.
-For a $5 parking fee, one could stroll through around two hundred exhibitor booths, with food and drinks as well, at the beautiful and very renowned Dunedin Fine Arts Center.
+Dunedin is also home to the Toronto Blue Jays spring baseball training, located at the Florida Auto Exchange Stadium.
+I happened upon a perfect weekend in Dunedin as they were hosting the 51st Annual Art Harvest.
+The art show was sponsored by the Junior League of Clearwater-Dunedin.
+For a $5 parking fee, one could stroll through around 200 exhibitor booths, with plenty of food and drinks options.
+The art show took place at the beautiful and renowned Dunedin Fine Arts Center.
 This event is the largest fall art event in the Tampa Bay area.

-Downtown Dunedin, running through Main Street, is great to do some shopping, take a nice walk, see local entertainment, or dine in one of the many trendy and unique restaurants.
-They also have a thriving nightlife.
-I like to pilfer through Nancy’s Fancy, My Favorite Things (which has a wine tasting daily), and Mermaid’s Secret Garden.
-Stirling Tropical Wines & Gifts is a unique place to visit and you can even enjoy your wine (and cigars) in the attached bar, with entertainment and sports TV.
+Downtown Dunedin, running through Main Street, is great for shopping, walking, see local entertainment, or dining in one of the its trendy and fun restaurants.
+Dunedin also has a thriving nightlife.
+I like to browse Nancy’s Fancy, My Favorite Things (which has a wine tasting daily), and Mermaid’s Secret Garden.
+Stirling Tropical Wines & Gifts is a unique place to visit.
+There, you can even enjoy your wine (and cigars) in the attached bar, with entertainment and sports TV.

-Two great dining options in downtown Dunedin are the Living Room on main, which allows pets and has a special menu just for your pooch, and Kelly’s for Just About…Anything! connected to the Chic A Boom Room.
-Kelly’s has the best town brunch and chances are that you will be on a waiting list, but it is worth it.
-Ask for server Will.
-I recommend the quiche of the day.
+Two great dining options in downtown Dunedin are The Living Room (pet friendly with a special menu just for your pooch), and Kelly’s for Just About…Anything!, connected to the Chic A Boom Room.
+I opt for the honkin’ big sandwiches and soups from The Living Room.
+Kelly’s offers the best brunch in town.
+The chances are that you will be on a waiting list to try it, but it is well worth it.
+I recommend the Quiche of the Day.

 The Pinellas Trail, a 39 mile long bicycle and pedestrian trail, runs through downtown.
 It meanders from Tarpon Springs to St. Pete, and is used for in-line skating, walking, jogging, and cycling.

 For lunch, we tried the fish & chips and Cricketer’s chicken curry at Mike & Lisa’s, Cricketers British Pub & Restaurant.
-While the fish & chips were cooked to perfection, light and crispy, and battered just right, the chicken curry was very lackluster and seemed to be made of very low quality ingredients.
-We thoroughly enjoyed the atmosphere and this would be a great spot to watch sporting events or see live music.
-It was served with boring plain rice and a whole dish of chutney.
-Another day we enjoyed some fajitas at Carmelita’s Mexican Bar and Cantina, but it was very pricey and only typical, though they do have a beautiful restaurant and bar.
+Eddie’s Fish & Chips were cooked to perfection, light and crispy, and battered just right.
+My Chicken Curry was a fail.
+The dish, paired with plain flavorless rice and chutney, was lackluster and seemed to be made of low quality ingredients.
+Though the meal missed the mark, we did enjoy the atmosphere.
+It would be a great spot to watch sporting events or see live music.
+Another day we enjoyed some fajitas at Carmelita’s Mexican Bar and Cantina, very pricey and only average in taste, though the restaurant and bar are beautiful.

 FYI: The 16th Annual Dunedin Celtic Music & Craft Beer Festival is Nov 22nd at Highlander Park- sounds like a great time.